Village Improvement Project – Fiji

 Finally, a cow fence will be constructed to house a number of village cows that are presently left to roam.
-Cow dung is prevalent around the outside of the village and is linked to health conditions such as leptospyrosis and typhoid.
-The dung is in areas where children play, and attracts flies that can pass on disease.
+Cow dung is prevalent around the outside of the village and is linked to health conditions such as leptospirosis and typhoid.
+The dung is in areas where children play, and attracts flies that can pass on the disease.

 The work is being done under the direction of Peace Corps Volunteer N. Parker.
 The village is contributing 38% of the total project cost.